Lease Accounting Agent

 Apply recognition exemptions for short-term and low-value leases Does the lease qualify for the short-term exemption (twelve months or less, no purchase option) or low-value asset exemption (under approximately USD 5,000 when new, IFRS 16 only)?
 Rules Engine Auditor

-Deterministic application of IFRS 16.5-8 + ASC 842-20-25-2: short-term lease - twelve months or less from commencement plus no reasonably certain purchase option exercise; low-value lease - underlying asset under approximately USD 5,000 when new, applicable lease-by-lease, IFRS 16 ONLY (ASC 842 has no low-value exemption); election captured in policy.
-Material reconciling difference for dual-reporting entities with portfolios of laptops, office equipment, small IT assets - asset class qualifying as low-value under IFRS 16 receives expense treatment but under ASC 842 requires ROU asset plus liability recognition, creating dual-standard balance sheet difference
+Deterministic application of IFRS 16.5-8 and ASC 842-20-25-2: a short-term lease is twelve months or less from commencement with no reasonably certain purchase option exercise; a low-value lease is an underlying asset under approximately USD 5,000 when new, applied lease-by-lease and available under IFRS 16 only, since ASC 842 has no low-value exemption.
+The election is captured in policy.
+This is a material reconciling difference for dual-reporting entities with portfolios of laptops, office equipment and small IT assets: an asset class that qualifies as low-value under IFRS 16 is expensed, but under ASC 842 it requires ROU asset and liability recognition, creating a dual-standard balance sheet difference.

 Decision Record